VC Due Diligence Checklist: How Venture Capitalists Evaluate Startups

 Stage 7: Financial Due Diligence

 At seed stage: revenue verification and unit economics review.
-At Series A and beyond: full financial audit.
-Key deliverables VCs typically request:
+At Series A and beyond: full financial audit by external accountants.
+Key deliverables VCs typically request, and what they are looking for in each:

 Stage 8: Legal Review

-Once diligence is complete, the VC firm issues a term sheet specifying: pre-money valuation, investment amount, instrument type (priced equity vs. SAFEs), board composition, pro-rata rights for follow-on rounds, information rights, protective provisions, and liquidation preferences.
-Final IC (investment committee) approval typically requires a formal memo summarizing all diligence findings and a clear investment thesis.
+Once diligence is complete, the VC firm issues a term sheet specifying: pre-money valuation, investment amount, instrument type (priced equity vs. SAFEs vs. convertible notes), board composition post-investment, pro-rata rights for follow-on rounds, information rights, protective provisions (which decisions require investor approval), and liquidation preferences.

 Run Stages 1-5 Automatically in 5 Minutes

-DDR automates the research-intensive stages of due diligence — business model validation, market analysis, competitive mapping, technology signals, and team verification — from a single pitch deck PDF.
+DDR automates the research-intensive stages of VC due diligence — business model validation, market analysis, competitive mapping, technology signals, and team verification — from a single pitch deck PDF.
+Get the OSINT and research done; you handle the judgment calls.

 START FOR $59 SEE SAMPLE REPORT